YosysHQ/yosys/docs/source/yosys_internals/flow/overview.rst

 The AST Frontend then compiles the AST to Yosys's main internal data format, the RTL Intermediate Language (RTLIL).
-A more detailed description of this format is given in the next section.
+A more detailed description of this format is given in :doc:`/yosys_internals/formats/rtlil_rep`.

-..
-TODO:: what next section

-There is also a text representation of the RTLIL data structure that can be parsed using the RTLIL Frontend.
+There is also a text representation of the RTLIL data structure that can be parsed using the RTLIL Frontend which is described in :doc:`/yosys_internals/formats/rtlil_text`.

 The design data may then be transformed using a series of passes that all operate on the RTLIL representation of the design.